Hierarchical Mixture of Finite Mixtures: Hierarchical mixture of finite mixture

-Our model construction generalizes \citet{argiento2022annals} by allowing for sharing of information across groups thanks to shared atoms and shared number of components.
-On the other hand, the proposed model retains mathematical tractability thanks to the normalization approach and the conditional independence of the unnormalized weights.
+where $\mu_j(\cdot) = \sum_{m=1}^M S_{j,m}\delta_{\tau_m}(\cdot)$.
+The seminal contribution of \citet{regazzini2003distributional} has spurred the construction of random probability measures via the normalization approach, which turns out to be a convenient framework to face posterior inference; see, e.g., \citet{LijNip(14)} \citet{camerlenghi2019distribution}, \citet{cremaschi2020} and \citet{argiento2022annals} for allied contributions.
+We point out that, marginally, each component $P_j$ is a finite Dirichlet process as the one described in \citet{argiento2022annals}.
+These discrete random measures are also known as Gibbs-type priors with a negative parameter \citep{GnedinPitman2006,deblasi2015}.
+Our model construction generalizes the work of \citet{argiento2022annals} by allowing for the sharing of information across groups thanks to shared atoms and a shared number of components.
+Besides, the proposed model retains mathematical tractability thanks to the normalization approach and the conditional independence of the unnormalized weights.
+The prior specification for the mixture parameters $\left(M,\bmS,\bmtau\right)$, where $\bmS = \left(S_{1},\dots,S_{d}\right)$ and $\bmtau = \left(\tau_{1},\dots,\tau_{M}\right)$, is equivalent to specify the joint law of the vector $\left(P_1,\dots,P_d\right)$, called \textit{Vector of Finite Dirichlet Process} (Vec-FDP) and denoted by